 - Use the default configurations to create a SyncClient.

 final String endPoint = ""; final String accessKeyId = ""; final String accessKeySecret = ""; final String instanceName = ""; SyncClient client = new SyncClient(endPoint, accessKeyId, accessKeySecret, instanceName);

-Upgrade to Java 7 for HTTPS.
+Upgrade to Java 7 for HTTPS access.

-Multithreading is supported.
+- Multithreading is supported.

 - We recommend that you use the same OTSClient object to perform multithreading tasks.